glwagner/JuliaCon2022-Oceananigans/README.md

 # JuliaCon2022-Oceananigans

-Code for the hands-on Oceananigans workshop at JuliaCon 2022
+Code for the hands-on Oceananigans workshop at JuliaCon 2022 featuring:

+1. Convective instability on the CPU
+2. Global ocean simulation on the GPU

 ## Convective instability